ILIAS-eLearning/ILIAS/Services/Mail/README.md

 of the previous explained `\ilMailNotification`.

-This class is used to create an email sent by the ILIAS system with a more or less given structure.
+This class is used to create an email sent by the ILIAS system with a more or less given structure and text layout.
 The implementation is used by several modules/services to create their own emails.